Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 ## 🧩 Challenge Task Overview

 **Objective:**
-This guide will cover the steps required to gain the answer all questions in this challange room.
+This guide will cover the steps required to gain the answer to all 8 questions in this challange room, focused on the skills obtained via the Network Security module.

 ---